Listen to the podcast of this post by clicking on the player below, and you can also subscribe on Apple, Spotify, or Audible.

 Just a few things to consider—

-- What’s on your clock radio in the morning?
+- What’s on your wake-up playlist in the morning?
 Not-so-cheery headline news?
 Coarse radio hosts with crude humor?
 Music with lyrics that are not very uplifting?
 A harsh buzzer?
 Perhaps you could rethink your morning mental breakfast with something more positive and affirming.

 - How do you speak to others when you wake up?
-“Leave me alone”? “<Grunt!>”?
-Perhaps you could serve them the good mental breakfast they need with some kind, encouraging words.
+“Leave me alone”? “<Grrrr!>”?
+Maybe you could serve others the good mental breakfast they need with some kind, encouraging words.

 - What fuel do you put in your mind?
 Talking heads on the morning TV shows?
 Your horoscope?
-Perhaps something more uplifting would help fuel your mind for the challenges you are going to face today.
+Perhaps switching to something more substantial would help fuel your mind for the challenges you are going to face today.

-Jesus had a great morning mental breakfast, too: “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where He prayed” (Mark 1:35).
+Jesus had a healthy mental breakfast, too: “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where He prayed” (Mark 1:35).